GuanceCloud/guance-docs/docs/en/management/role-management.md

-# Role Management
+# Roles
 ---

 ## Overview

 If you need to set different access rights for different employees to achieve permission isolation, you can use the role management function of Guance.
 Role management provides users with an convenient access to authority management.
-Here you can:
+Here you can:<br/>
 - adjust the permissions corresponding to different roles;
 - create of new roles for users;
 - give permissions to roles to meet the permissions needs of different users.

-## Role
+## Roles

-### Default Role
+### Default Roles

 If different teams in an enterprise need to view and operate different Guance function modules and need to distinguish different role permissions, they can invite members to join the current workspace and set role permissions for them to control Guance function modules that the members can access and operate.